 If a proceeding of revocation takes place by any of the authorized parties, the personal representative must defend the claims, and any legatee, devisee, or any other person interested in the estate is allowed to appear on application and to prosecute or defend as though they were a party to the proceedings.Types of Probate Litigation

 There are several grounds for contesting a decedent’s will, including:

-Mistake in Execution – Florida Statute §732.502 sets forth the execution requirements for a will to be valid in the State of Florida.
-If any of these provisions are not met then the document is not a valid will under Florida law.
+Mistake in Execution – Florida Statute §732.502 sets forth the execution requirements for a valid will in the State of Florida.
+If any of these provisions are not met, then the document is not a valid will under Florida law.

-Undue Influence – The undue influence required for invalidation of a will is conduct amounting to duress, force or coercion to such a degree that the free agency and willpower of the testator is destroyed.
+Undue Influence – The undue influence required for invalidation of a will is conduct amounting to duress, force, or coercion to such a degree that the testator's free agency and willpower are destroyed.

 Probate litigation can also involve the following: determination of heirs, elective share litigation, breach of fiduciary duties, removal of the fiduciary, and accounting problems.